 Sister Patricia Crowley, OSB, is offering a monthly practice session of Lectio Divina on the third Thursday of the month.
 All are welcome!
 These sessions are for those who are more experienced in this spiritual practice.

 Additionally, Sister Patricia will once again offer Lectio Divina for beginners on the first Thursday of the month beginning in February 2022.
 To learn more or to register, please contact Sister Patricia directly.

 Scripture passages will be provided.
 Bring a journal if you wish!

 To learn more or to register, contact Sister Patricia Crowley, OSB, 773.764.2413 x248 or firstname.lastname@example.org

 Attend Your Reunion

 SSA Chicago graduates meet every five years for their reunions.
-In 2021 we will celebrate the classes ending in '6 and '1 over a weekend in September or October, TBD.
+In 2021 we will celebrate the classes ending in '5 and '0 AND '6 and '1 over the weekend on September 18-19.

 For more information visit the Reunion page here.

 Our community has taken corporate stands against the death penalty, torture, excess military expenditures, and human trafficking.
 We also participate in activities to promote racial justice and compassionate immigration policy and are a sponsoring member of 8th Day Center for Justice.
 If you would like to be notified of future events so you can join in our justice efforts, please email Sister Benita Coffey and asked to be placed on her list.

 Sign up for our email list to be notified about these and other programs and news.